ralphje/destructify/docs/fieldspec.rst

    You can set it to one of the following:

    * A callable with zero arguments
-   * A callable taking a :class:`ParsingContext` object
+   * A callable taking a :attr:`ParsingContext.f` object
    * A value

    All of the following are valid usages of the default attribute::